whydumb/AI_TEST_2/README.md

 ## Install and Run

-1. Make sure you have the requirements above.
-If you plan to use the STT (Speech-to-Text) feature, also review the "Installation Prerequisites" section regarding `naudiodon`.
+1. Make sure you have the requirements above. <!-- Removed since `Mic` is the default for STT now, just added naudiodon in case Mic bugs out, since it has before.If you plan to use the STT (Speech-to-Text) feature, also review the "Installation Prerequisites" section regarding `naudiodon`. -->

 2. Clone or download this repository (big green button)